freestyle orchestrator | vmware

 Once a workflow was created, users could publish them to the devices in their organization.
 As part of the Freestyle Orchestrator effort, we needed to provide insights to users on how their workflows were performing and surface any issues with a given step.
 To meet this goal, I led the direction on how to visualize a workflow performance and surface actionable information to users.

 To showcase this new tool, VMware planned a preview during the keynote presentation of their annual conference called VMworld.
 I worked with company leadership to help craft the announcement and how the Freestyle Orchestrator would be introduced to customers.
+As part of the announcement, we held focus groups to demo detailed flows and gather customer feedback.
+Overall the reception of the tool was very positive with many customers requesting early access to the tool.

 VMworld 2020 Keynote